bharat28112000/RealEstate_dapp/README.md

 2. Create a new property by providing the name, description, and price.

 3. List the property for sale by specifying the sale price.

+4. Start the auction for the respective property.

-4. Buyers can view the listed properties and purchase them by paying the specified sale price.
+4. Buyers can view the listed properties and bid for the property in which they are interested in.

 5. The ownership history for each property can be viewed to see the previous owners.